A Little Legal Advice

 Understanding How Law Firms Operate

-Billables is the simple term for clients who have a LOT of money, a LOT of work and can bring in six figures easily.
+Billables is the simple term for how much money one can gain from representation.
+Clients who have a LOT of money, who bring in a LOT of work are of great financial benefit.

-Even if Senior Members have nothing to do and take the statement of Nobody, they'll fling the matter on a very junior person because they can't waste their precious time.
+Even if Senior Members interview a Nobody, they'll fling the matter on a junior because they can't waste their precious time.

-In short, expect to be dumped on a minor attorney who might not be particularly competent, and who might mishandle your case because you aren't very important or don't have much Billables.
+In short, if you are nobody, expect to be dumped on a minor attorney who might not be particularly competent, might mishandle your case.
+This is because you aren't important nor can be expected to pay very much.

 A True Story

-A particular organsiation, which had illusions of grandeur, hired a major legal firm to deal with a rather simple issue.
+A particular organization, (which had illusions of grandeur), hired a major legal firm to deal with a rather simple issue.

-As they were nobody in 'billables' they were shunted to a very junior person who had graduated law school a year ago and if she wanted to remain with the firm had to meet her 'quota' of billables.
+As they were nobody in the eyes of the Firm, and as their matter could not garner a large sum, they were shunted to a junior who had graduated law school less than a year ago.
+She was temporary, as are all Juniors.
+If she wanted to remain with the Firm she must meet her 'quota' of billables.

 This is a point you need to write down if you think you will forget it.
 At Major law firms, the Juniors MUST bring in $XXX every month.
-If they don't, they lose the work.
+If they don't, they will not be kept by the firm..

-When other lawyers, real lawyers, persons who weren't owned by 'billables' and loved the law, heard of the matter, they were surprised that the organisation hadn't consulted them or gotten other legal advice.
+When other lawyers, real lawyers, persons who weren't owned by 'billables' and loved the law, heard of the matter, they were surprised that the organization hadn't consulted them or gotten other legal advice.

-As going to a Firm where one will not get a competent and interested attorney unless you are Five Star results in a winnable case not being brought
+Hence, attending a Firm where one will not get a competent and interested attorney unless you are Five Star is against your interest.

 Big Name firms and practitioners hold this status because they have Five Star Clients.
 They represent major companies, very rich and famous people.
 They get a lot of publicity.